Madhur6/Final-Project/README.md

 This is my Final Project for the course CS50’s Web Programming with Python and JavaScript.
 It is built with Django, HTML, CSS, JavaScript, Python & Bootstrap.

-The main concept of this app is to enable users to create and organize their notes efficiently.
+The main concept of this app is to enable users to create their notes efficiently.
 I came up with this idea because I often found myself struggling to keep track of my thoughts, ideas, and important information scattered across various platforms and devices.
 TheGoodNote aims to provide a centralized and user-friendly platform for managing all your notes.

 ## Distinctiveness and Complexity